ranparam01/k8s-work/kafka/Kafka_benchmarking_results.md

 # Kafka benchmarking results

-Benchmarking of a 3 node Kafka cluster.
+Benchmarking of a 3 node Kafka cluster on Kubernetes.

 The benchmarking numbers were tested on Kubernetes with Portworx as the Volume driver.
 A 3 node Kafka cluster with a 3 node Zookeeper were deployed on the kubernetes cluster v 1.7.0
 The tests were then carried out without Portworx on a 3 node Kafka cluster deployed on VMs.